 “Metal roofing is the most preferred material for commercial buildings “

-Ethylene Propylene Diene Terpolymer is a highly durable synthetic material that uses carbon black to block UV radiation.
-The inert material is similar to rubber which makes it versatile, flexible, and easy to install on commercial roofs.
+EPDM (Ethylene Propylene Diene Terpolymer) is a highly durable synthetic material that uses carbon black to block UV radiation.
+The inert material is like rubber which makes it versatile, flexible, and easy to install on commercial roofs.

 As it is black, it works well in regions with colder climates as opposed to warmer climes.
 That’s because hot weather may cause cracking of the roofing material, leading to water intrusion.
 However, it needs insulation to go with it.